jerimeyjeremy/JerimeySimons/README.md

 # I am a creative problem-solver and avid learner with a background in Machine Learning.
 I am eager to leverage my educational foundation and technical expertise in data analytics, data science, and Artificial Intelligence to solve meaningful problems. #

-*My Motto: Constant elevation causes expansion - Rakim*
+*Constant elevation causes expansion - Rakim*

 ---